-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Friday, May 31, 2019.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Friday, May 31, 2019.

 People who hire general contractors have firm ideas of what work they want done.
 This work is usually outlined in a contract that must be followed by both parties.
 When either party doesn’t do what they are supposed to, the contract terms can be challenged if necessary.
 You should review the contract to learn its stipulations and restrictions.